There are 5 basic tastes: sweet, sour, salty, bitter, and ‘umami’. Monosodium glutamate or ‘MSG’ is a food additive responsible for the umami taste.

 Is MSG Dangerous?

-Myths and stigma surrounding the safety of MSG consumption have been around for a long time and stem from a condition called “Chinese Restaurant Syndrome” (CRS) or “MSG symptom complex”.
+Myths and stigma surrounding the safety of MSG consumption have been around for a long time.
+They typically stem from a condition called “Chinese Restaurant Syndrome” (CRS) or “MSG symptom complex”.

 The average intake in industrialised European countries is 0.3 to 1g per day.
 To put that in perspective a “large amount” of MSG for a human to consume would be 3g.

 Based on the available high-quality scientific evidence, MSG is safe for all life-cycle stages without respect to ethnic origin or culinary background.
-Many claims of side effects are at levels irrelevant to human exposure, and there has been no consistent evidence showing reactions to MSG differing from placebo.
+Many claims of side effects are at levels irrelevant to human exposure.
+There has been no consistent evidence showing reactions to MSG differing from placebo.

 To your body, the sodium and glutamate in MSG are exactly the same as those that could be found naturally in food.
 Meaning that your body doesn’t know if the glutamate came from a mushroom or a packet of Doritos.